BootcampersCollective/Coders-Workshop/collaborators/AdamVinueza/cryptogram/README.md

 # Cryptogram

 The problem is to find the longest subsequence of a target string, given a set of words.
-We say that `w` is a subsequence of `S` if, removing zero or more characters from `S` results in `w`.
+We say that `w` is a subsequence of `S` if removing zero or more characters from `S` results in `w`.

 It's stipulated that the set of words can be any collection-like data